 Despite witnessing me tucked into a cowardly ball for three solid weeks; despite seeing me vomit everything but my intestines; despite enduring volumes of tears and snot showered over his neck and being asked more than fifty times “Are we going to die?”, this man still loves me.
 But not only that, he’s actually proud of me.
 He’s a keeper.

-Helena Wahlstrom is a former editorial assistant at GoNOMAD and an exchange student at UMass from Helsinki, Finland.
-She wrote our daily Travel News Notes blog, about breaking travel news.
+Helena Wahlstrom is a former editorial assistant at GoNOMAD and a former exchange student at UMass from Helsinki, Finland.
+She lives in New Hampshire where she works as an editor.

 If you liked this article, you may like these as well:

 Helena Walstrom was born in Helsinki, Finland where she grew up.
 She was an intern for GoNOMAD, and was one of the best.
 She now lives in New Hampshire and works as an editor.